How to Grow your Instagram Engagement in 2021

 - A way to reach you outside of Instagram (usually your website)

 You’ve probably heard that hashtags are important, but the chances are you likely don’t use them effectively.
+The Instagram algorithm is driven by data, and follower growth can be driven by using the hashtag strategy.

 You might have heard that 9 or 11 hashtags are the ideal amount.
 Or that too many Instagram hashtags can feel spammy.
+The key here is to select a relevant hashtag that relates to the Instagram content you’re sharing.

 The truth is that if you aren’t using the maximum amount of hashtags that link to your ideal audience, you are missing a chance to grow engagement.